LEGO-Robotics/LEGO-Robotics/README.md

 # LEGO Mindstorms

-This repository is maintained by a father-and-son team based in Silicon Valley -—Lương Thế Vinh (@TheVinhLuong102, an Industrial IoT AI Scientist) and Antoni Lương Phạm Anh Quân (@AntoniLuongPham, born 2014)-- and contains programming code (mostly in Python, some in other languages) for numerous LEGO Mindstorms robots.
-Generally, @TheVinhLuong102 takes care of the overall organization, documentation and maintenance, while @AntoniLuongPham codes the majority of the original programs.
+This repository is maintained by a father-and-son team based in Silicon Valley— Lương Thế Vinh (__@TheVinhLuong102__, an Industrial IoT AI Scientist) and Antoni Lương Phạm Anh Quân (__@AntoniLuongPham__, born 2014)— and contains programming code—mostly in Python, some in other languages— for numerous LEGO Mindstorms robots.
+Generally, __@TheVinhLuong102__ takes care of the overall organization, documentation and maintenance, while __@AntoniLuongPham__ codes the majority of the original programs.

 For each robot, we experiment extensively with various ways to program it.
 For the most performant Python programs, we leverage MicroPython by using